littleadam/CryptocurrencyAutomation/README.md

 Backtesting
 To backtest the strategy, you can run the backtest.py file.
 The backtesting process will simulate the trading strategy on historical data and generate performance metrics, such as profit/loss, win rate, and maximum drawdown.

+Features to be added:
+GUI
+notifications
+PL statement generation

 Conclusion
 Cryptocurrency option trading automation can be a powerful tool for traders looking to execute trades based on specific criteria.
 This project provides a starting point for developing an automated trading system using Python.
 However, it is important to note that trading cryptocurrencies involves significant risk and should only be undertaken by experienced traders.